btcpayserver/grandnode/README.md

 ## Features

 - 0% Fees: Enjoy a payment gateway with no fees.
 Yes, really!
-- No complicated KYC needed, you're your own, self-hosted payment gateway
+- No complicated KYC needed, you're your own self-hosted payment gateway
 - Automated invoice management and refunds
 - Simple and customizable checkout UX, available in 30+ languages
 - Direct payments to your wallet, no intermediary